-Our best overall choice is the PetSpy M686 Dog Training Shock Collar because it has eight stimulation levels and four training modes and allows you to train two dogs at once.
+Our pick for the best hunting dog shock collar overall is the PetSpy M686 Dog Training Shock Collar because it has eight stimulation levels and four training modes and allows you to train two dogs at once.
 The collar and remote are rechargeable, and you can charge both at the same time.
 The collar is also waterproof.

-Our best value choice is the Petrainer PET998DBB Shock Collar because it has 100 stimulation levels and three training modes and is 100% waterproof.
+Our pick of the best hunting dog shock collar for the money is the Petrainer PET998DBB Shock Collar because it has 100 stimulation levels and three training modes and is 100% waterproof.
 This allows you to pick the best training mode for your dog’s needs.
 Both the collar and remote are rechargeable, and you can charge them at the same time with one cord.

 There are many different options for quality shock collars for your hunting dog, but we hope that we’ve made your search easier with our list of reviews and buyer’s guide.